Non-unique conical and non-conical tangents to rectifiable stationary varifolds in R^4: Introduction

-The purpose of this paper is to answer a question of L.~Simon \cite[p.~243]{Simon}.
-Simultaneously we provide a new example for a related question of W.\,K.~Allard \cite[p.~460]{Allard1972}, which was in a different spirit already solved by \cite{HM}.
 The book \cite{Simon} and the paper \cite{Allard1972} are standard sources cited when varifolds and related regularity results are of concern.
 Varifolds are generalized (non-oriented) surfaces and admit compactness properties suitable to approach the problem of existence of surfaces with minimal area.
-For questions about the regularity of the minimizer, the exploration of the tangents is important.

 On p.~243, L.~Simon recalls the definition of tangent varifolds.
-He proves that if $C$ is a tangent varifold (and if some natural conditions are satisfied), then $\mu_C$ is conical, where $\mu_C$ denotes the measure in $\R^n$ associated with $C$ by the direction-forgetting projection $G_m( \R^4 ) \to \R^n$.
+He proves that if $C$ is a tangent varifold (and if some natural conditions are satisfied), then $\mu_C$ is conical, where $\mu_C$ denotes the measure in $\R^n$ associated with $C$ by the direction-forgetting projection $G_m( \NewBrefsugSmall \R^n \NewErefsugSmall ) \to \R^n$.
 He says that it seems to be an open question whether $C$ itself has to be conical.